SBoudrias/Inquirer.js/README.md

 ---

-Note that `mask` is required to not show the actual user input.
+Note that `mask` is required to hide the actual user input.

 #### Editor - `{type: 'editor'}`